Gravitational waves in ultra-slow-roll and their anisotropy at two loops: Anisotropies

 \subsection{The Boltzmann equation}

-Let us determine how propagation in an inhomogeneous universe affects the phase space distribution $f(x^\mu,p^\mu)$ of a collection of gravitons, following the treatment of \cite{Li:2023xtl,Bartolo:2019oiq,Bartolo:2019yeu}.
+Let us determine how propagation in an inhomogeneous universe affects the phase space distribution $f(x^\mu,p^\mu)$ of a collection of gravitons, following the treatment of \cite{Contaldi:2016koz,Li:2023xtl,Bartolo:2019oiq,Bartolo:2019yeu,LISACosmologyWorkingGroup:2022kbp}.
 We can write this quantity in the form $f(\tau,{\bm x},q,\bm n)$, as a function of position $x^\mu$ and momentum $p^\mu=dx^\mu/d\lambda$ for some affine parameter $\lambda$.
 The direction of propagation is $\bm n={\bm p}/p$ and $q=ap$ denotes the comoving momentum.
 The distribution obeys the Boltzmann equation

-where the $I$ term accounts for graviton emission (from both cosmological and astrophysical sources) and $C$ for their collisions.
+where the $I$ term accounts for graviton emission (from both cosmological and astrophysical sources) and $C$ for their collisions (as discussed in \cite{Contaldi:2016koz}, the line-of-sight formalism presented here is valid in the weak field regime, where this assumption holds, even if the background curvature is large).
 Since we are interested in the primordial stochastic background, we may set $I=0$ and treat graviton emission as an initial condition.
 Similarly, graviton self-interactions are Planck-suppressed and can therefore be neglected.
 We are then interested in solutions to the free Boltzmann equation $df/d\lambda=0$,

 We can split the distribution into a background piece which depends only on the comoving momentum $q$ plus a perturbation,\footnote{A thermal bath of bosons, for instance, obeys $f(E,T)=(e^{E/T}-1)^{-1}$ at the background level, which depends only on $q$ because the energy is $E=p=q/a$ and the temperature scales roughly as $T\propto a^{-1}$.}